Participation in the conference requires the submission of papers, which will be evaluated by reviewers. No abstract will be accepted.

 Copyright Form

-For your convenience, the LNCS Consent to Publish form can be downloaded here.
+For your convenience, the LNCS Consent-to-Publish form can be downloaded here.

 Paper Submission

-All submitted papers undergo single-blind peer review.
+All submitted papers will undergo single-blind peer review.

 Apply for the "Best Graphical Abstract" award

-• Use a pleasing color scheme;
+• Use a pleasing color scheme that enhances readability and appeal.

 springer1